-A lead gift from an extraordinarily generous donor has set the stage for Rice to build the next great center for the arts in Houston: the Rice University Music and Performing Arts Center.
-Fulfilling a vision three decades in the making, the center will feature a newly constructed theater building that will connect to the Shepherd School’s current home, Alice Pratt Brown Hall, via a pedestrian plaza, redefining the west end of the Rice campus.
+Fulfilling a vision three decades in the making, the Rice University Music and Performing Arts Center will feature a newly constructed theater building that will connect to the Shepherd School’s current home, Alice Pratt Brown Hall, via a pedestrian plaza, redefining the west end of the Rice campus.

-Now, Rice University must raise $20 million to build on the generosity of our lead donor and complete a center that will place Rice among Houston’s premier arts organizations.
+Building on the tremendous generosity of the project's lead donor, alumni and friends of Rice University are joining us to help realize this ambitious project that will place Rice among Houston’s premier arts organizations.
 The new building will be an exemplary venue and a complement to Alice Pratt Brown Hall, and as a whole the center will provide audiences the opportunity to experience the best that the Shepherd School’s talented performers and esteemed guests have to offer.